Dafidofff/ENF-Hackathon/README.md

 # ENF-Hackathon

+## Introduction
+This repository contains a simple example of how to use Equivariant Neural Fields (ENF) for downstream tasks.
+Within this hackthon you will try to tackle one of the discussed problems this morning.
+Think of meaningful position updates or bringing hierarchy to the latent-point clouds.
+Below we posted a more extensive list of these problems.
+This code base provides a notebook that demonstrates all different aspects of fitting an equivariant neural field and training a classifier on the latent point clouds.

+## Problems and questions
+Problem: Underpowered decoder many/large latents
+Maybe: Multi-layer ENF?
+Adding self-attention between latents?

+Problem: MAML is problematic for inferring latent pose (maybe due to local minima?).
+Maybe: Replace SGD with an encoder?

+Problem: General limited performance of downstream models
+Maybe: Adding additional structure to the ENF latent space?
+Maybe a VAE variant?

+Problem: Current latents are forcibly local, some tasks require global information / features are better modelled globally
+Maybe: Hierarchy?
+Global / local latent separation?

+Problem: Unclear how to use ENF to represent spatiotemporal data
+Maybe: Predictor/corrector scheme like SAVI(++), MooG?

+Question: How does the choice of RFF embedding (periodic) impact reconstruction / downstream performance?

 ## Resources
 - [enf_standalone.ipynb](./enf_standalone.ipynb).
 This notebook can be used as a stand-alone implementation of ENF and contains code for fitting and classificiation.
 You could e.g. run this on Google Colab.